-- 1. Use a high grade urethane or ms polymer flooring adhesive for optimal performance. - 2.
-When nailing, the flooring should be always laid perpendicular to the floor joist. - 3.
-Allow at least a 5/8" space for expansion around the perimeter of the room and all vertical objects using spacers.
+- 2. When nailing, the flooring should be always laid perpendicular to the floor joist. - Allow at least a 1/2" space for expansion around the perimeter of the room and all vertical objects using spacers.
 Also see section: "Expansion Space is Required". - 4.
-Dry lay (do not nail or glue) a few rows before installation to confirm your layout plan. - 5.
+Dry lay (do not nail) a few rows before installation to confirm your layout plan. - 5.
 Test the air pressure and angle of your pneumatic nailer with a sample plank to check for correct air pressure before installation.
 If you note any surface damage (face dimpling), tongue damage (splitting), etc., adjust the air pressure/angle accordingly.
 Test until dimpling no longer occurs. - 6.
 Begin installation next to an outside wall.
-This is the best reference for establishing a straight working line.
-Starting in the middle of a room is typically reserved for Professional installer only. - 7.
-Starter row may need to be rip cut depending on measurements of room.
-It is a best practice to measure your room and divide by the plank size to ensure your last piece does not end up less than 3-inches.
-The ideal outcome is your first row and last row have the same width size. - 8.
-Hold starter row in place by face nailing and gluing. - 9.
-Connect short side of second plank together with the mating side of the first plank. - 10.
+This is the best reference for establishing a straight working line. - 7.
+Hold starter row in place by blind nailing or gluing to avoid unsightly nail marks. - 8.
+Connect short side of second plank together with the mating side of the first plank. - 9.
 Cut last plank and complete row.
-Use the remaining plank to start the second row. - 11.
-After the first row is secured, glue the second row.
-There are several acceptable methods to glue the second row.
-The glue can be put on the back of the planks in a serpentine pattern, parallel stripes, ends & grooves, or in lengthwise parallel stripes.
-The glue can also be applied to the subfloor.
-In this case, spread enough adhesive to install 2-3 rows.
-Once the glue step is complete, start nailing your second row. - 12.
+Use the remaining plank to start the second row. - 10.
+Be sure to offset the end joints of consecutive rows by a minimum of six (6) inches for best appearance. - Continue second row by connecting short plank edges first with the long edges.
+After the first two rows are secured, start the next row by nailing directly above the tongue at a 45 degree angle. - 13.
 Carefully monitor nailer pressure to ensure that the nail head enters the tongue only as deeply as required to allow the adjacent plank to fit properly.
-Ensure that the nail head rests cleanly in the "pocket". - 13.
-Recommended nail schedule is 4-6 inches. - 14.
-Avoid nailing closer than 2-3 inches from the end of the plank. - 15.
-As with the other rows, connect the short edges first and use a pull bar to tap the long edges together. - 16.
-Always check your working lines to be sure the floor is still aligned. - 17.
-The last row may require rip cutting the planks to size. - 18.
-The last row will need to be secured in the same manner as the first row.
+Ensure that the nail head rests cleanly in the "pocket". - Recommended nail schedule is 6-8 inches along the length of each board.
+If installing wide+ 7 1/4" the schedule should be tightened to 4-6 inches. - 15.
+Avoid nailing closer than 2-3 inches from the end of the plank. - 16.
+As with the other rows, connect the short edges first and use a pull bar to tap the long edges together. - 17.
+Always check your working lines to be sure the floor is still aligned. - 18.
+The last row may require rip cutting the planks to size. - 19.
+The last two rows will need to be secured in the same manner as the first two.